 CCASA hosts an annual Sexual Assault Advocate Training Institute (SAATI) to help programs train new staff.
-Designed to provide 26 of the 30 training hours necessary to meet statutory requirements for advocate privilege, this training increases advocate’s knowledge and skills to effectively support survivors of sexual assault.
+Designed to provide the training hours necessary to meet statutory requirements for advocate privilege, this training increases advocate’s knowledge and skills to effectively support survivors of sexual assault.

 For more information, visit our Sexual Assault Advocate Training Institute page.

 The SART (Sexual Assault Response Team) Institute focuses on Colorado-based best practices and innovations in sexual assault collaborations and response.
 The Institute is ideal for both new and established teams.
 Contact Jordan at firstname.lastname@example.org or Sierra at email@example.com for more information.